 If you’re looking for some natural ways to make your yard stand out among the others in your neighborhood, look no further than the following shrubs on this list.
 Not only can these shrubs withstand Minnesota winters, but many of them look their best contrasted against the snow.

-First on our list of best shrubs for Minnesota is the Artic Fire Dogwood.
+First on our list of best shrubs for Minnesota is the Arctic Fire Dogwood.
 This green, leafy bush looks pretty in the spring and summer but really shines in the fall when its leaves disappear for the season.
-True to its name, its branches are bright fiery red and contrast beautifully against the snow.
+True to its name, its branches are bright fiery red, and contrast beautifully against the snow.

 While other dogwood varieties reach between eight and ten feet in height, the Arctic Fire Dogwood only grows to be four to five feet tall.
 This manageable size makes it a great choice for landscaping.
 Full to partial sun is ideal for this striking Minnesota shrub.